kovidgoyal/calibre/manual/conversion.rst

 If your input document is not in HTML, use the Debug option, described in the Introduction to get HTML (use the :file:`input` sub-folder).

-Another useful options is :guilabel:`Linearize tables`.
+Another useful option is :guilabel:`Linearize tables`.
 Some badly designed documents use tables to control the layout of text on the page.
 When converted these documents often have text that runs off the page and other artifacts.
 This option will extract the content from the tables and present it in a linear